Chlorite: Properties, characteristics and uses

 INTERFERENCE COLOR: Low, first order and often anomalous interference colors (ultra-blue, brown or purple)

-See also Brown Diamonds: Meaning, properties and uses
+See also Hornblende: Properties, characteristics and uses

 PARAGENISIS OR MINERAL ASSOCIATION: It appears very common in metamorphic rocks (diagnosis of green schist facies).
 It is also frequent in different types of igneous rocks due to the alteration of ferromagnesian minerals (biotite, amphiboles, pyroxenes, garnet…)